Keto Fruit Cake

 - Add vanilla extract, oil or butter, nut milk and orange zest and mix until well blended.

-- Mix the dry ingredients together until combined and ensure the baking soda is well dispersed.
+- Mix the dry ingredients together until combined and ensure the baking powder is well dispersed.
 Using a spatula, stir the dry ingredients into the egg mixture and mix until ingredients are well combined.
 Finally gently fold the dried fruit mixture through the batter with a spatula until well dispersed but without over mixing.

 - Pour the cake batter into the prepared cake tin and smooth off the top.
 Decorate with additional nuts if desired.